AnalyticsGate/AGE-AddIn-Setups/docs/releasenotes/2026/AGEAddIn-672.md

 - New session valiation

 *Fixed Bugs*
-- Fix for qlik cloud session connction
+- Fix for qlik cloud session connection
-- Fix same null exceptions
+- Fix same null exceptions, when opening the Hub